deep-security/automation-center-sdk-samples/README.md

 1. In the command line interface, change the current directory to `./javascript/` and then enter `node App.js`.

 ### Run the Java samples

+These instruction use [Eclipse](https://www.eclipse.org/) as the IDE.
+However, you can use another Java IDE if you prefer.

 1. Open a command line or terminal and change the current directory to the `automation-center-sdk-samples` directory of your local repository.
 1. Enter the following command to create a new Git branch: